InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain-5.md

 The following document describes the necessary steps involved that validators and full node operators must take in order to upgrade the Injective Chain from 10004-rc1 [patch version 10004-rc1-1645352045](https://github.com/InjectiveLabs/injective-chain-releases/releases/tag/v1.4.0-1645352045) to 10005-rc1.
 The upgrade will take place via an on-chain software upgrade proposal passed by the Injective Chain governance.
-If passed, this proposal would commit the Injective Mainnet to halting the 10004-rc1 `injectived` application binary at approximately <14:00 UTC on Jan 25th 2022> and starting the application binary for the 10005-rc1 `injectived` application binary for the upgraded Injective Chain.
+If passed, this proposal would commit the Injective Mainnet to halting the 10004-rc1 `injectived` application binary at approximately 14:00 UTC on April 11th 2022 and starting the application binary for the 10005-rc1 `injectived` application binary for the upgraded Injective Chain.

 In case of a failed migration via the upgrade module, the Injective Labs team will post an official `injective-canonical-chain-5` genesis file, but it is recommended that validators should do try to export the genesis on their own node to verify the resulting genesis file.

-Following proposal <proposal_number>, this indicates that the upgrade procedure should be performed on block number `<block_number>`.
+Following proposal <proposal_number>, this indicates that the upgrade procedure should be performed on block number `9614200`.

 - [Summary](#summary)
 - [Risks](#risks)